Richajaishwal0/meroNotes/Database/Mysql_leetcode_50_challenges.md

 | 2          | 4.0280000      |

 Important points
-- Subquery can be used to compare between two columns of the same table.
+- Subquery can be used to compare between two columns of the same table